C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 #### Exercise Part 2: Comparing the Artifacts

-You now have two related artifacts before you: a photograph of a 1975 printout and a code file from 1983, published online in 2020.
+You now have two related artifacts before you: a photograph of a 1975 printout and a code file from 1983, published online in 2020 in a [GitHub](https://en.wikipedia.org/wiki/GitHub) repository — a platform for hosting and sharing code.

 1. **What changed?
 What stayed the same?** Compare the two artifacts.
 What elements appear in both?
 What differences do you notice in the headers, dates, or content?